Who Owns NVIDIA Corp? Top Shareholders & Ownership Structure 2025

 5. Colette Kress

-Executive Vice President and Chief Financial Officer Colette Kress joined Nvidia in 2013.
-Prior to joining Nvidia, she worked at Cisco and Microsoft in senior financial roles.
-Kress is currently responsible for financial strategies and relations with investors.
-She owns 622,083 shares, which is 0.03% and worth about $83 million.
+Nvidia's Executive Vice President and Chief Financial Officer, Colette Kress, joined in 2013.
+She owns 622,083 shares, which is around 0.03% of the company, worth about ~$83 million.

 How to Invest in Nvidia Shares